Geekstrange/Deeprotection/README.md

 Each time you open a new session, it will ask whether to load the protection function.
 You can turn it off in the configuration file, but you can still directly call the protection kernel by entering the `dp` command in the terminal.

+**⚠️ Dpshell is just an auxiliary tool and cannot be used as your default shell.**

 All commands executed in dpshell will not be recorded.

 For Linux beginners, you may need to first understand the classification of subshells before starting the tutorial.